List of book-burning incidents: Religious and other writings of the Saint Thomas Christians (by the Portuguese Church in India)

-On June 20, 1599 Aleixo de Menezes, Latin rite Archbishop of Goa, convened the Synod of Diamper at Udayamperoor (known as Diamper in non-vernacular sources).
-This diocesan synod or council was aimed at forcing the ancient Saint Thomas Christians of the Malabar Coast (modern Kerala state, India) to abandon their practices, customs and doctrines - the result of centuries of living their own Christian lives in an Indian environment - and force upon them instead the full doctrines and practices of 16th century European Catholic Christianity, at the time involved in a titanic struggle with the rising tide of European Protestantism.
+On June 20, 1599 Aleixo de Menezes, Latin Catholic Archbishop of Goa, convened the Synod of Diamper at Udayamperoor (known as Diamper in non-vernacular sources).
+This diocesan synod or council was aimed at forcing the ancient Saint Thomas Christians of the Malabar Coast (modern Kerala state, India) to abandon their practices, customs and doctrines – the result of centuries of living their own Christian lives in an Indian environment – and force upon them instead the full doctrines and practices of 16th century European Catholic Christianity, at the time involved in a titanic struggle with the rising tide of European Protestantism.
 Among other things, the Synod of Diamper condemned as heretical numerous religious and other books current among the Saint Thomas Christians, which differed on numerous points from Catholic doctrine.
 All these were to be handed over to the Church, to be burned.
 Some of the books which are said to have been burnt at the Synod of Diamper are: 1.The book of the Infancy of the Saviour (History of Our Lord) 2.
 Book of John Braldon 3.
 The Pearl of Faith 4.
 The Book of the Fathers 5.
 The Life of the Abbot Isaias 6.
 The Book of Sunday 7.
 Maclamatas 8.
 Uguarda or the Rose 9.
 Comiz 10.
 The Epistle of Mernaceal 11.
 Menra 12.
 Of Orders 13.
 Homilies (in which the Eucharist is said to be the image of Christ) 14.
 Exposition of Gospels.
 15. The Book of Rubban Hormisda 16.
 The Flowers of the Saints 17.
 The Book of Lots 18.
 The Parsimon or Persian Medicines.
 Dr Istvan Perczel, a Hungarian scholar researching Syrian Christians in India, found that certain texts survived the destruction of Syriac religious writings by the Portuguese missionaries.
 Manuscripts were either kept hidden by the Saint Thomas Christians or carried away by those of them who escaped from the area of Portuguese rule and sought refuge with Indian rulers.
 However, a systematic research is yet to be conducted, to determine which of the books listed as heretical at Diamper still exist and which are gone forever.